10maurycy10/10maurycy10.github.io/content/misc/implementing_stable_diffusion/index.md

 [If you have not read the last post, I would highly recommend you read it first.](../how_does_stable_diffusion_work/)

-Full disclose, I will be using pre-trained models from the internet for unet, CLIP TextEncoder, and vae.
+Full disclosure, I will be using pre-trained models from the internet for unet, CLIP TextEncoder, and vae.

 # Environment